zoffixznet/writing/perl6/20160425-Perl6-Comb-It.md

     # OUTPUT:
     # moo => meow, ping => pong

-Lastly, an astute reader will rember I mentioned simply using Perl 5's method will result in a list of `Match` objects... the same `Match` objects we're asking `.comb` to give us above.
+Lastly, an astute reader will rember I mentioned at the beginning that simply using Perl 5's method will result in a list of `Match` objects... the same `Match` objects we're asking `.comb` to give us above.
 Thus, you can also write the above code like this, without a `.comb`: